Airbnb seeks to raise an additional $153 million

-SAN FRANCISCO Airbnb Inc is looking to raise an additional $153 million as an extension of a recent funding round, boosting its coffers as the company pushes forward with global expansion.
+SAN FRANCISCO (Reuters) - Airbnb Inc is looking to raise an additional $153 million as an extension of a recent funding round, boosting its coffers as the company pushes forward with global expansion.

 Airbnb on Friday authorized the sale of up to $153 million in equity to investors, according to venture capital database CB Insights, which obtained the company's financial filing.
 The funding is an extension of a round in September, when Airbnb raised more than $555 million, according to financial filings.